shalamyansky/fb_xml/README.md

 ## Limitations

 The module provides very simple XPath.
-Axes are not supported except native child axis.
-Functions are not supported.
-But for a lot of tasks in SQL context it is enough.
+More complex if ADOM4 XML parser is selected to compile (by default).
+But it be faster with OmniXML parser.

 ## Installation

 0. Download a release package.